Frexiona/gensim_word2vec/README.md

 # gensim_word2vec
-Word2Vec model training based on gensim
+This word2vec is based on gensim library and wiki corpus